-Shirley Velasquez is the co-founder and editor of The Slant, and a freelance editor and writer who splits her time between New York City and Paris.
+Shirley Velasquez is the co-founder and editor of The Slant, and a freelance editor and writer based in New York City.
 Velasquez honed her editorial skills in a six-year stint in Glamour’s news department where she worked as an editor and reporter.
-She’s also served as Elle’s research chief and the news and culture editor at Ms. As a seasoned journalist, she knows all too well the disappointment when colorful quotes and anecdotes get cut from a story due to space limitations or an editor’s whim.
+Most recently, she has worked as a researcher at Rolling Stone, Women’s Health and Dwell magazines.
+Previously, she served as Elle’s research chief and the news and culture editor at Ms. As a seasoned journalist, she knows all too well the disappointment when colorful quotes and anecdotes get cut from a story due to space limitations or an editor’s whim.
 With The Slant, she hopes to resurrect all the fun and engrossing details that got cut from today’s hottest news stories by interviewing their writers.
-Her work has appeared in Elle, Glamour, Woman’s Day, InStyle, Ms., Latina, Family Circle, The New York Sun, and Border-Line Personalities: A New Generation of Latinas Dish on Sex, Sass, and Cultural Shifting (Harper Collins), an anthology of essays.
+Her work has appeared in Elle, Glamour, American Way, Woman’s Day, Cosmopolitan Magazine For Latinas, InStyle, Ms., Latina, Family Circle, The New York Sun, Patriot Acts: Narratives of Post-9/11 Injustice (McSweeney’s/Voice of Witness)and Border-Line Personalities: A New Generation of Latinas Dish on Sex, Sass, and Cultural Shifting (Harper Collins), an anthology of essays.